MicrosoftDocs/ai-builder/ai-builder-docs/sharepoint-overview.md

 Training data will only be stored in Microsoft Dataverse for training purpose and is never used for other purpose.
 Training data is never shared externally neither.

 Microsoft Dataverse has strong security mechanisms that prevent unauthotized access to user's data.
-Training data stored to train your AI Builder model will be accessible only by:
+Data stored to train your AI Builder model is only accessible by:
 - The owner of the model
 - The Power Platform System Administrators and System Customizers of your organization

 >[!NOTE]
-> Data predicted by the AI Builder models when running on library documents is never storage in any kind of storage.
+> Data predicted by the AI Builder models when running on library documents is never persisted in any kind of storage.

 Learn more with [Roles and Security in AI Builder](/ai-builder/security)